Blubberpie/gc-arduino-python/README.md

 Reads Gamecube controller inputs with an Arduino, and outputs values to serial.
-Python then reads and parses the serial output and uses the [vgamepad](https://pypi.org/project/vgamepad/) library to output to XInput.
+Python then reads and parses the serial output and uses the [vgamepad](https://pypi.org/project/vgamepad/) library to output as X360 or DS4.

 ## NOTE